jobovy/galpy/doc/source/potential.rst

 The glue between Python and C for wrapper potentials needs to glue both the wrapper and the wrapped potentials.
-This can be easily achieved by recursively calling the ``_parse_pot`` glue functions in Python (see the previous section) and the ``parse_leapFuncArgs`` and ``parse_leapFuncArgs_Full`` functions in C. Again, following the example of ``DehnenSmoothWrapperPotential.py`` should allow for a straightforward implementation of the glue for any new wrappers.
+This can be easily achieved by recursively calling the ``_parse_pot`` glue functions in Python (see the previous section; this needs to be done separately for each potential currently) and the ``parse_leapFuncArgs`` and ``parse_leapFuncArgs_Full`` functions in C (done automatically for all wrappers).
+Again, following the example of ``DehnenSmoothWrapperPotential.py`` should allow for a straightforward implementation of the glue for any new wrappers.
 Wrapper potentials should be given negative potential types in the glue to distinguish them from regular potentials.